VulcanTeamS/front-altrage-bridge/docs/vault/index.md

 - Tooling expectations (linting, testing, CI/CD).
 - Documentation portal design principles.
 - Playbook for future UI feature teams integrating the bridge.
+- Adapter specs for ALT:V and RageMP WebViews.

 ## To Do